grangerwill/Get-Clean-Data-Course-Project/codebook.md

 - x_test.txt
 - y_test.txt

+Merge data subset with the activityType table to include the descriptive activity names.

 Assign column names and merge to create one data set.

-## Section 2.
+### Section 2.
 Extract only the measurements on the mean and standard deviation for each measurement.
-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.
+Create an vector of the indicies of each of the relevant variables, then subset the full dataset to keep only those variables, while retaining the Subject and Activity columns.

 ## Section 3.
-Use descriptive activity names to name the activities in the data set
-Merge data subset with the activityType table to cinlude the descriptive activity names
+-see section 1-

 ## Section 4.
 Appropriately label the data set with descriptive activity names.
 Use gsub function for pattern replacement to clean up the data labels.